flutter/website/flutter-for-android.md

 );
 {% endprettify %}

-As you can see, the Text Widget has no state information associated with it, it renders what is passed in it's constructors and nothing more.
+As you can see, the `Text` Widget has no state information associated with it, it renders what is passed in its constructors and nothing more.

-But, what if you want to make "I Like Flutter" change dynamically, for example from clicking a FloatingActionButton?
+But, what if you want to make "I Like Flutter" change dynamically, for example when clicking a `FloatingActionButton`?

-This can be achieved by wrapping the Text widget in a StatefulWidget and updating it when the button is clicked.
+This can be achieved by wrapping the `Text` widget in a `StatefulWidget` and updating it when the button is clicked.

 For example: